ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

    sim_vehicle.py -v ArduCopter -A "--uartC uart:$SERIAL_DEVICE:57600"

-Where SERIAL_DEVICE might be /dev/serial/by-id/usb-FTDI_FT232R_USB_UART_A4008ZND-if00-port0 on a Linux system.
+Where SERIAL_DEVICE might be /dev/serial/by-id/usb-FTDI_FT232R_USB_UART_A4008ZND-if00-port0 on a Linux system (find a list of valid serial devices with the command ``ls /dev/serial/by-id/*``).
 Once SITL has started it may be necessary to set the ``SERIAL3_`` parameters:

 ::